 Website use and links

 The Nicholls & Co website contains links to other websites that are external to Nicholls & Co.
-Nicholls & Co takes reasonable care in linking websites but has no direct control over the content of the linked sites, or the changes that may occur to the content on those sites.
-It is the responsibility of the user to make their own decisions about the accuracy, currency, reliability and correctness of information contained in linked external websites.
-Links to external websites do not constitute an endorsement or a recommendation of any material on those sites or of any third party products or services offered by, from or through those sites.
+Nicholls & Co takes reasonable care in linking websites but has no direct control over the content of the linked sites or the changes that may occur to the content on those sites.
+It is the responsibility of the user to make their own decisions about the accuracy, currency, reliability, and correctness of the information contained in linked external websites.
+Links to external websites do not constitute an endorsement or a recommendation of any material on those sites or of any third-party products or services offered by, from, or through those sites.
 Users of links provided by the website are responsible for being aware of which organisation is hosting the website they visit.